tekumara/notes/github-actions.md

 - [git-auto-commit-action - Use in forks from public repositories](https://github.com/stefanzweifel/git-auto-commit-action?tab=readme-ov-file#use-in-forks-from-public-repositories)
 - [autofix.ci - uses a github app rather than pull_request_target](https://autofix.ci/)
 - [Allowing changes to a pull request branch created from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)

+## Troubleshooting

+### Workflow does not have 'workflow_dispatch' trigger

+The dispatch event runs the workflow at commit `ref`.
+Make sure the workflow exists at that ref.

+### Workflow dispatch does not trigger

+You can't use a GITHUB_TOKEN to